 My creative process is very very simple.
 I typically reach out to artists I’m a fan of, and if they respond we go from there and create something.
 I honestly prefer collaborating with others over working solo because it allows for two different creatives to come together (sharing different perspectives) and create something beautiful.
 I create all the production for my music on my own, but I absolutely love being able to bring different vocalists in for songs.

-What is your relationship with spirituality like ?
-Do you see music as spiritual ?
+What is your relationship with music and spirituality like ?

 I’m a very spiritual individual and I feel like everything I do comes from a spiritual place.
 When it comes down to music, there’s no difference.
 I’m a firm believer that when musicians are creating, its coming from a personal place, and for me...whatever space I’m in at that particular moment of time will reflect in my music.
 My goal is to always make someone feel something from my music.
 When I create, I share my own personal experiences through music, but I leave it to the listener to create their own experience based on their interpretation of what they’re hearing.
 Sometimes people reach out and tell me the music I created got them through depression or helped them with their anxiety.
 The energy in music is very powerful, and those are a few reasons why I see it as a spiritual thing.